mooreds/docs-1/references/connectors/smartsheet-documentation.md

 #### $body

-A single GroupMember object or an array of GroupMember objects, limited to the following attribute:email
+A single GroupMember object or an array of GroupMember objects, limited to the following attribute: email

 **Type:** object